alkem-io/alkemio/docs/quality-assurance.md

-# CherryTwist - Quality Assurance
+# Cherrytwist - Quality Assurance

 This document provides an overview of the quality assurance and testing activities that are carried out on the Cherrytwist platform.